stablekernel/aqueduct/source/docs/auth/server.md

 ## Configuring the Database

 `ManagedAuthStorage<T>` requires database tables for its users, tokens and clients.
 Use the [database command-line tool](../db/db_tools.md) on your project to generate migration scripts and execute them against a database.
-This tool will see the declarations for your user type, `ManagedToken` and `ManagedClient` and create the appropriate tables.
+This tool will see the declarations for your user type, `ManagedAuthToken` and `ManagedAuthClient` and create the appropriate tables.